graphile/graphile.github.io/src/pages/postgraphile/evaluating.md

 whatever solution you build next, and being confident that it was well designed - hand rolled by you!
 GraphQL itself provides a simple and clear deprecation path if you want to start using different fields.
-And of course with Graphile Build plugins you can extend (or remove) functionality as you wish.
+And of course with Graphile Engine plugins you can extend (or remove) functionality as you wish.

 Further, you can migrate away from PostGraphile bit by bit by placing a